datarobot/airflow-provider-datarobot/README.md

 | `feature_discovery_settings`  | str  | Optional.
 A list of Feature Discovery settings.
 If not provided, it will be retrieved from the DAG configuration parameters.
 Otherwise, default settings are used. |

-For more [feature-discovery](https://datarobot-public-api-client.readthedocs-hosted.com/en/latest-release/reference/data/feature_discovery.html?highlight=Featue%20Discovery#feature-discovery), see the DataRobot documentation.
+For more [Feature Discovery parameters](https://datarobot-public-api-client.readthedocs-hosted.com/en/latest-release/reference/data/feature_discovery.html?highlight=Featue%20Discovery#feature-discovery), see the DataRobot documentation.

 ---